-A neural network is an algorithm that takes in inputs from one layer and produces outputs on another layer.
+Neural network models are trained with inputs fed from one layer and outputs produced in another layer with one or more hidden layers in between.
 The neurons in between these layers represent weights—the strength of the connection between each neuron—and biases—the threshold value for activating each neuron.
 Neural network models learn by adjusting their weights and biases over time to reduce errors in their outputs when compared to expected results.
 This process is known as training, or backpropagation.

-Read more about neural networks in my related blogs such as the following:
+Read and learn more about neural networks in my related blogs such as the following:

 Neural Network for Regression – Sklearn MLPRegressor